STONESTREET CURRICULUM

 & FILM PRODUCTION

-• MicroMovies, Film, Pilot, and Series Production
+MicroMovies, Films, Pilots, and Series

-• Script To Screen - S2S
+Script to Screen - S2S

 Instructors: Gabe Frye-Behar, Cormac Bluestone

-• Screen Improv & Comedy Salon
+Screen Improv & Comedy Salon

 Instructor: Patrick Keene

-• Voice-Overs, Animation, Books on Tape
+Voice-Overs, Animation, Books on Tape

-Instructor: Johnna Gottlieb
+Instructor: Elizabeth Bunnell, Kristin Kelly, Johnna Gottlieb

-An in-depth class that prepares actors to audition for and work in the voice-over, animation and the audio book field.
-The reality is that every actor will find his or herself in a voice over booth at some point for animation, commercials, film, television, audio book or even stage.
-Applying technique and finding your vocal range are focused on while doing practical work in both areas during the semester.
+The reality is that every actor & director will find themselves in a voiceover booth or post sound room at some point for animation, commercials, film, television, audio book or even stage.
+Applying technique and finding your vocal range and how to get great work from actors, in post production or the audio world is a wonderful skill to explore.
+All students are focused on doing practical work in both areas during the semester.
 Audition situations are set up where students have to truly apply what they’re learning while still garnering the coaching, feedback and direction from Stonestreet faculty.

 Instructor: Liz Ortiz

+An advanced course for actors and filmmakers, focusing on auditions and self-tapes.
 This class is an advanced screen study class where pushing an actor’s boundaries and range on screen is one of the two goals.
 In contrast it is also designed to help actors prepare for and further their ability to do screen auditions from cold to self-tapes.
 The semester offers specific forays into the various aspects of what makes a solid audition that best represents you, your skills as an actor, and your skills as an interpreter of text.
 Each week, students are asked to either bring in screen study work or prepare sides chosen specifically for them from network series, pilot scripts, indie films, feature films, and commercials.
 Students work on all types of roles, including featured principals, guest stars, and under-fives.
 This course gives actors a better understanding of what to expect from casting directors, directors, producers, and writers, as well as how to build a solid foundation on which to prepare and execute a confident and memorable audition.
 Students can culminate their screen study work done in this class into a directed production experience that can become part of the reel.

-• Advanced Directing the Actor
+Advanced Directing the Actor

 Instructors: Malcolm Mills, Larry Ballard, Rosalyn Coleman Williams

 This advanced class that takes off from Directing the Actor I. It has an emphasis on Screen Acting and performance, working on continued challenging and varied material from both a genre and character perspective.
 Different directing and shooting styles are embraced and while bringing work to performance level, a deeper understanding on new tools, growth and technique will be addressed while pre-production is happening for the next piece.
-Production value is high without slowing down to full pace of MicroMovies.
-Approximately 3-4 scenes shoot per class.
+Production value is high without slowing down to the full pace of MicroMovies.
+Approximately 3-4 scenes are shot per class.
 Actors are encouraged to work with different partners each time they work.

-• Advanced Audition Industry Workshop
+Advanced Audition Industry Evening Interviews & Auditions

 Instructors: Guest Talent Agents, Casting Directors, Managers